pmanzoni/MQTT_handson_code/docs/An hands-on introduction to MQTT.md

 Normally if a publisher publishes a message to a topic, and *no one is subscribed* to that topic the message is simply discarded by the broker.
 If you want your broker to remember the last published message, you'll have to use the ```retain``` option.
 Only one message is retained per topic.
 The next message published on that topic replaces the retained message for that topic.
 > To set the retain message flag you have to add `-r` using the Mosquitto clients.

-So try the following cases, but  **remember now to always execute the subscriber after** the publisher:
+So try the following cases, but  **remember now to always execute, for each test, the subscriber after** the publisher:
 1. Publish a message with the retain message flag not set, like we did before.
 What happens?
 1. Publish a message with the retain message flag set (`-r`).
 What happens?
 1. Publish several (different) messages with the retain message flag set before starting the subscriber.
 What happens?
 2. Publish a message with the retain message flag **not** set again.
 What happens?

 Finaly, how do I remove or delete a retained message?
-You have to publish a blank message with the retain flag set to true which clears the retained message.
+You have to publish a blank message(`-m ""`) with the retain flag set to true which clears the retained message.
 Try it.

 ### Public brokers
 There are also various public brokers in Internet, also called `sandboxes`.
 For example: